mquaglia95/member-query-bot/README.md

 ## Features

 - Retrieve relevant member messages using **FAISS** & **SentenceTransformers**
-- Generate answers using a Ollama
+- Generate answers using a **Ollama**
 - Single API endpoint: `/ask`
+- Easy to extend to new datasets
 - Fully free to run — no paid APIs required
-- Upgradable via altering parts of the stack with higher-cost tools and softwares
+- Upgradable via altering pieces of the stack with higher-cost tools and softwares
-- Easy to extend to new datasets

 ---